Advanced Threat Protection for Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 - Learn more about Advanced Threat Protection in Azure SQL Managed Instance.

-- Learn more about Advanced data security.
+- Learn more about Azure Defender for SQL.

 - Learn more about Azure SQL Database auditing